 When a ship moves through water, it generates waves.
 These waves propagate through the medium and their effect can be detected many kilometres away from the initial disturbance.

 Supposing that a sensor is placed in the water which can measure the height of the free surface at a single point over time, somewhere close to the shore perhaps, it is of considerable interest to know how much information about the disturbance can be recovered from that signal, such as the size, shape and speed of the ship.

 This information could be used to ascertain, for example, the likely source of damaging waves encountered on the shore.

-In this project you will be involved in one or more complementary approaches in understanding and analysing the surface height signal, depending on the project's duration and your background and interests:
+In this project you will be involved in one or more complementary approaches in understanding and analysing the surface height signal, depending on your background and interests:

 - linear and nonlinear signal processing

 - machine learning.

 We expect to unveil new insights and understanding as part of this project.
 We also intend to create software and publish research articles.

 This project is suitable for students with a background in any of:

 Contact the supervisor for more information.